 Outdated Legacy Systems

-Before you dive head first into artificial intelligence business solutions, it’s worth taking a look over your existing infrastructure.
+Before you dive headfirst into AI-driven business solutions, it’s worth taking a look over your existing infrastructure.
 You see, unfortunately, outdated legacy systems are often one of the major roadblocks that companies have to overcome prior to starting AI software development.

 Since most AI-based solutions require high computational speed, your infrastructure has to be set up in a way that can facilitate it.
-Thus, legacy system modernization might be the first thing on your AI implementation to-do list.
-After all, you don’t want to make substantial investments into this innovative technology only to require further integration services due to poor performance
+Thus, legacy system modernization might be the first thing on your AI employment to-do list.
+After all, you don’t want to make substantial investments into this innovative technology only to require further integration services due to poor performance.

 Discover how Velvetech performed Legacy System Migration for a Plants Growing Company